williamlfang/cn/_posts/2014-01-17-img-adding.md

 ---
 layout:     post
-title:      How to add images in Github with Markdown
+title:      Add new images.
 category:   Tech
 tags:
-- Linux
-- pandoc
+- Github
 ---

 This thread will show you how to add a new images in Markdown through `relative path`.